 The Cuban question was one of the utmost gravity and delicacy.

-was the intention of the Spanish liberals who planned and executed the revolutionary movements which have given to Spain its new political life, to make, at the earliest moment, provision for granting self-government to Cuba.
-But this fatal insurrection broke out at the very moment when it was becoming possible to give to Cuba all the rights she desired.
+It was the intention of the Spanish liberals who planned and executed the revolutionary movements which have given to Spain its new political life, to make, at the earliest moment, provision for granting self-But this fatal insurrection broke out at the government to Cuba. very moment when it was becoming possible to give to Cuba all the rights she desired.
 The cry of "Death to Spaniards" was heard in Spain, and it became impossible, in the face of civil war, to carry out the beneficent plan that had been formed.
 The liberal party in Spain finds itself, to its own infinite regret, forced into a seeming sympathy with the reactionary party in Cuba, and the liberals of Cuba, who ought to be its firm friends, are converted, by the fatality of the situation, into its bitterest enemies.
-There is no sentiment dearer to the hearts of the world, in this Cuban conflict, as opposed to self-government and resisting the abolition of slavery.
+There is no sentiment dearer to the hearts of the liberal leaders than that of freedom to all men, yet they stand before the world, in this Cuban conflict, as opposed to self-government and resisting the abolition of slavery.
 He considered the insurrection as a most deplorable misfortune and mistake, both for Cuba and for Spain.